 Those who manage or work in pro bono programs can seek free technical assistance and support from PBRC on best practices, volunteer models, and other important information and resource documents pertinent to operating an effective pro bono program.
 Our staff is available to speak with provider staff about collaboration opportunities, training partnerships, and PBRC’s support services.
 We also periodically provide orientations to new executive directors or pro bono managers of Maryland legal services providers.
 Contact PBRC for more information.

 Through the annual Maryland Pro Bono Service Awards, PBRC recognizes outstanding pro bono programs and volunteer lawyers as well as others for their dedication to the delivery of pro bono civil legal services to Maryland’s poor.
-Throughout the year, PBRC also periodically features legal services providers, pro bono programs and exceptional volunteer lawyers in the MSBA’s Bar Bulletin; recognizes Pro Bono Stars submitted by Maryland legal services providers in the E-Bulletin; and acknowledges lawyers engaged in pro bono work.
+Throughout the year, PBRC also periodically features legal services providers, pro bono programs and exceptional volunteer lawyers in its publications; recognizes Pro Bono Stars submitted by Maryland legal services providers in the E-Bulletin; and acknowledges lawyers engaged in pro bono work.
 Learn more about the Maryland Pro Bono Service Awards.

-Periodically we create and disseminate publications designed to assist the legal services provider community including the Guide to Legal Services in Maryland, the Best Practices Manual for Pro Bono Service Providers, and the Tax Sale in Maryland: Know Your Rights.
+Periodically we create and disseminate publications designed to assist the legal services provider community including the Guide to Legal Services in Maryland, and the Best Practices Manual for Pro Bono Service Providers.
 In addition, we connect providers with a variety of pro bono resources from outside sources such as the ABA Center for Pro Bono and the National Association of Pro Bono Professionals (NAPBPro).
 Learn more about publications and other resources.